Data Release DR2 | 27 Feb 2019

 - Source detections that appear much more concentrated than PSFs and with small minor axis extend have been flagged in the photometry table (flag value 1024) as they may be affected by uncorrected cosmic rays or transient hot pixels.

-- Sources that are known to be insifficiently merged as it happened around the RA=0/360 border are flagged in the master table with value 4096.
+- Sources that are known to be insufficiently merged as it happen to be near the RA=0/360 border are flagged in the master table with value 4096.

-Only detections with flags<8 are used for the distill into the master table.
+Only detections with flags<4 and nimaflags<5 are used for the distill into the master table.
 Hence, the averaged magnitudes exclude all measurements with bad flags, and the master source list excludes all objects within the exclusion zones around bright stars.
 However, detections with bad flags or those close to bright stars can still be found in the photometry table.

 Main Page: How To Access

-For TAP queries, some constraints worth considering to ensure a clean dataset of reliable sources from the dr1.master catalogue include:
+For TAP queries, some definitions and constraints worth considering when making selections from the dr2.master catalogue include:

 - flags = 0 - no Source Extractor warnings about saturation, close neighbours, edge-of-CCD effects, etc.